nicksterious/rails-vue-app-template/README.md

 ### Known issues
-* Using placeholders to replace missing images comes with a bug that prevents movie detail view poster from updating during navigation
+* Using placeholders to replace missing images (IMDB's API throttles traffic) comes with an issue that prevents movie detail view poster from updating during navigation in certain situations
 * trying to navigate to a co-worker's profile doesn't work for some reason related to routing
+* there's a routing issue that causes a 404 when refreshing the page while on an actor or movie detail page, can be fixed by adjusting the URL patterns for the router